Boosted Self-Interacting Dark Matter and XENON1T Excess

-We have proposed a boosted self-interacting dark matter scenario as a possible origin of XENON1T electron excess.
-Adopting a minimal scenario where DM is composed of two vector like singlet fermions charged under a dark Abelian gauge symmetry.
-While sufficient DM self-interactions can be generated due to the existence of light vector boson, the XENON1T excess can be realised from boosted component of DM scattering off electrons.
-Sufficient boost factor can be realised by tuning the mass splitting between two DM fermions and the cross section of their inter-conversion.
-While DM can be produced from the thermal bath via freeze-in mechanism due to tiny kinetic mixing of neutral vector bosons, the final abundance remains suppressed due to large DM annihilation rates within dark sector.
-The deficit can be filled through late decay of a singlet scalar which freezes out earlier from the thermal bath.
-Adopting suitable benchmark values, we have shown how correct relic of DM can be generated by solving the coupled Boltzmann equations involving two DM fermions as well as the late decaying single scalar.
-We have also shown how XENON1T data can be fitted by boosted SIDM in this scenario.
+We have proposed a boosted self-interacting dark matter scenario as a possible origin of XENON1T electron excess adopting a minimal setup where DM is composed of two vector-like singlet fermions charged under a dark abelian gauge symmetry.
+While sufficient DM self-interactions can be generated due to the existence of a light vector boson, the XENON1T excess can be realized from the boosted component of DM scattering off electrons.
+A sufficient boost factor can be realized by tuning the mass splitting between two DM fermions and the cross-section of their inter-conversion.
+While DM can be produced from the thermal bath via freeze-in mechanism due to tiny kinetic mixing of neutral vector bosons, the final abundance remains suppressed due to large DM annihilation rates within the dark sector.
+The deficit can be filled through the late decay of a singlet scalar which freezes out earlier from the thermal bath.
+Adopting suitable benchmark values, we have shown how correct relic of DM can be generated by solving the coupled Boltzmann equations involving two DM fermions as well as the late decaying singlet scalar.
+We have also shown how XENON1T data can be fitted by the boosted SIDM in this scenario.